valzi/villagefolk/docs/index.md

 I'd also love help with anything on the To-do list, below.

-For more information, see this [blog post](https://buildingsarepeople.blogspot.com/2018/07/modular-osr-documents-starting-with-glog.html ).
+For more information, see this [blog post](https://buildingsarepeople.blogspot.com/2018/07/modular-osr-documents-starting-with-glog.html).
+We're also discussing the project in this [G+ thread](https://plus.google.com/+MichaelBacon/posts/hkBfGBGYoBC).

 ## Style Guide for Rules